The Melbourne Park Redevelopment

 – a new temporary stage position with retractable seating and enhanced load capacity.

 Construction on the Rod Laver Redevelopment has commenced and is well on its way to completion in 2019.
-The eastern annex is due for completion by the Australian Open 2019, see below progress of this space which is guaranteed to be a destination for your pre-event dining in Rod Laver Arena or as a venue for non-event day functions.
+The eastern annex is now open and is guaranteed to be a destination for your pre-event dining in Rod Laver Arena or as a venue for functions.

 The Tanderrum Bridge officially opened on 22 December 2016 and has improved connections from the city to the precinct.
 The bridge runs from Birrarung Marr’s lower terrace to a landing north-west of Show Court 2.
 The bridge provides an unbroken pedestrian link from Flinders Street Station to Melbourne Park and makes it easier for crowds to enter and exit the precinct.